Shimoyama incident: Background

-Sadanori Shimoyama (下山 定則, Shimoyama Sadanori) was a bureaucrat of the Ministry of Transport, the successor to the Ministry of Railways which had operated Japan's railway network.
+Sadanori Shimoyama (下山 定則, Shimoyama Sadanori) was a bureaucrat in the Ministry of Transport, the successor to the Ministry of Railways which had operated Japan's railway network.
 Shimoyama was appointed the first president of Japanese National Railways (JNR) when it was established on 1 June 1949.
 Under the Dodge Line policy of the Japanese government, Shimoyama was responsible for drastic personnel cutbacks of JNR, as a part of which on 4 July 1949 he released a list of about 30,000 employees to be fired.